 One of the most frequent questions we answer in the office concerns the potential side-effects of birth control pills and other hormonal contraceptives (rings, implants, hormonal I.U.Ds, etc.).
 The pill carries a small increased risk for certain health problems (deep-vein thrombosis, heart attack, and stroke), and no method of birth control is one hundred percent effective in preventing pregnancy.
 Yet, in the fifty-plus years that the pill has been prescribed in the U.S., it has proven to be a very safe and effective contraceptive method.
-In fact, American women find it safe, effective, and convenient enough to choose it more frequently than any other contraceptive method.
-(National Center for Health Statistics Survey, usage data 2006-2008).
+In fact, American women find it safe, effective, and convenient enough to choose it more frequently than any other reversible contraceptive method.

 Once assured that the birth control pill is a safe choice for most women, very often the question that follows is “Will the pill make me gain weight?”
 The simple answer is probably not.
 But—as is so often the case in medicine—the simple answer is not quite enough.